madnuttah/unbound-docker/README.md

 - `/usr/local/unbound/zones.d/` for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.

-_You can find splitted configuration files underneath the_ [`Examples folder`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound) _to get an impression on how to structure the config files.
-Please mind that those files are just examples which also need to be edited to make them work for your environment.
+_You can find splitted configuration files underneath the_ [`Examples`](https://github.com/madnuttah/unbound-docker/tree/main/examples/usr/local/unbound) _folder to get an impression on how to structure the config files.
+Please mind that those files are just examples which also needs to be edited to make them work for your environment.
 Other than that, splitting ain't really neccessary as your unbound.conf will perfectly do the job.
 Speaking for myself, I prefer having the configs separated like so._

 **These config files must be named with the suffix .conf - except the unbound.log and your certificate files of course.**